ypradat/snakemake_slurm_profile/README.md

 ## Your configuration

-If using this plugin, make sure to replace the values of `conda-prefix` and `apptainer-prefix` with your own folders where you would have your conda/apptainer environments stored.
+If using this profile, make sure to replace the values of `conda-prefix` and `apptainer-prefix` with your own folders where you would have your conda/apptainer environments stored.
+Make sure also to install the executor plugin.